specialfish9/kf/README.md

 # KF
-A lazy tool for forwarding  services in k8
+A lazy tool for forwarding Kubernetes pods.

 Installation:
 ```bash